primus/primus/README.md

   spark.on('data', function (data) {
     console.log('received data from the client', data);

+    //
+    // Always close the connection if we didn't receive our secret imaginary handshake.
+    //
     if ('foo' !== data.secrethandshake) spark.end();
     spark.write({ foo: 'bar' });
     spark.write('banana');